 - Installation of turbines or waterwheels in fish bearing streams; and

-- Alteration or interruption in stream flow which may affect fish habitat.
+- Alteration or interruption of water flow which may affect fish habitat.

-In addition to Fish Habitat Permits, may hydroelectric projects require authorization from other state and federal agencies including the Alaska Department of Natural Resources and the U.S. Army Corps of Engineers.
+In addition to Fish Habitat Permits, most hydroelectric projects require authorization from other state and federal agencies including the Alaska Department of Natural Resources and the U.S. Army Corps of Engineers.

-Most hydroelectric projects in Alaska are licensed by the Federal Energy Regulatory Commision (FERC).
+Most large hydroelectric projects in Alaska are licensed by the Federal Energy Regulatory Commision (FERC).
 FERC licenses determine how to allocate river flows between energy generation and other beneficial uses recognized by the Federal Power Act (FPA) as well as other applicable laws.
-As the state fish and wildlife agency, the FPA affords considerable weight and due deference to the ADF&G. Specifically, the FPA states that “to adequately and equitably protect, mitigate damages to, and enhance, fish and wildlife (including related spawning grounds and habitat) affected by the development, operation, and management of the project, each license issued under this Part shall include conditions for such protection, mitigation, and enhancement (FPA Section 10j).”
-The ADF&G plays an important role in assisting the applicant in the design of study plans for collecting data on fish, wildlife, and water resources in the project area.
-The licensing process typically takes two years after study reports are completed, and includes a National Environmental Policy Act (NEPA) review.
-The ADF&G participates in the entire FERC licensing process, providing comments and technical expertise to FERC and the project applicant.
+As the state fish and wildlife agency, the FPA affords considerable weight and due deference to the ADF&G. The ADF&G participates in the entire FERC licensing process and National Environmental Policy Act (NEPA) review.
+The department's Instream Flow Program is responsible for providing comments and technical expertise to FERC and the project applicant